 The Garden Group has a meeting every two months.
 There are talks in the winter, visits to local gardens and member’s gardens in the summer.
-An overnight visit was made to Waterperry Gardens, Waddesdon Manor and Woburn Abbey in 2017.
+An overnight visit was made to Barnsdale Gardens, Easton Walled Gardens and Gooderstone Water Gardens in 2018.

 The History Group meets occasionally at an historic building in Norwich or Norfolk usually with a guide.
-Recent tours included NT Textile Conservation Studio and the Aylsham Heritage Centre.
+Recent tours included the Time and Tide Museum in Great Yarmouth and the Norfolk Record Office.

-The Luncheon Group meets regularly at different pubs and restaurants in Norwich and the surrounding area.
+The Luncheon Group meets at different pubs and restaurants in Norwich and the surrounding area.

 The annual membership fee includes the Christmas Ploughman’s Lunch held at the Costessey Centre.
 This is a popular event attended by about 100 members.